AliEmili/BisonProject/README.md

 # BisonProject
-A compiler tool written in bison with the help of flex to calculate in these project you can find an exe file called 'exp-tab'
+A compiler tool written in bison with the help of flex to calculate in this project you can find an exe file called 'exp-tab'
 <br/>
 it's simply a calculator
 <br/>